zonination/weather-us/README.md

 All data taken from the city's nearest airport.

 If you want the source files, file size is about 30MB.
 Play with `weather.R`.
-Remember to set the correct directory using the `setwd()` command at the top of the code. **I would avoid using the code I used to scrape Wunderground**, mostly because:
+Remember to set the correct directory using the `setwd()` command at the top of the code. **I have not included the code I used to scrape Wunderground**, mostly because:

 * (a) it would probably tick off the website owner if I initiated a Hug of Death,
 * (b) the `.csv` files are already present so what's the point,